Emmotes/ic_spoilers/docs/ezmerelda.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Threat Tracking** (Guess)
 > Undead are Ezmerelda's favored foes.
-Ezmerelda tracks the favored foes that any Champion kills while she is in the formation, increasing the base effect of Training Montage by $amount% for each favored foe killed (additively then multiplicatively).
+Whenever one of Ezmerelda's favored foes are killed while she is in the formation, she tracks it, increasing the base effect of Training Montage by $amount% for each favored foe killed (additively then multiplicatively).
 These stacks persist for the entire adventure, resetting when you complete it.
 Caps at 1000000 favored foe kills.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>